 Choosing wine for your Christmas dinner

-With a sleigh load of different foods being consumed on the big day and possibly a few days either side of it, choosing the right Christmas wine or selection of wines might seem like a minefield.
+With a sleigh load of different foods being consumed on the big day (or events leading up to it) and possibly a few days either side of it, choosing the right Christmas wine or selection of wines might seem like a minefield.

 By sticking to some straightforward guidelines it not need be.
 By all means treat yourself if you wish but be mindful of being swayed into buying wines that seem impressive.
 More over, consider what you like to drink and the food you plan to enjoy.